-Got my second stripe in Brazilian jiujitsu!
+Got my third stripe in Brazilian jiujitsu!

 Passed my purple belt test in Kung Fu!

 I've been wanting to take my purple best test in kung fu forever, but a series of unfortunate events (death in family, medical error that resulted in hospitalization, and knee injury from running) conspired me to be out of town or out of commission whenever there was a belt test.
 Now all I need to do is get a single stripe on my belt in Brazilian jiujitsu and I'll be happy!

 Why I love Martial arts

 I am a martial artist.
 I almost feel as phony saying that as I did for years when I told people I was a writer.
 My love for martial arts would surprise anyone I went to high school with.
 PE was the only reason I graduated with a GPA less than 4.0.
 I have always been a klutz.
 I was scared of the uneven parallel bar and the balance beam and pretty much any ball ever thrown my way.
 I am not physically brave and I hate conflict.
 I made my high school boyfriend leave a WWF fight he took me to.

 But it turns out that martial arts have helped me be a better writer (after all, mysteries and thrillers often contain an element of violence), as well as a stronger and more prepared person.

 For me, a kickboxing class was the gateway drug to martial arts.
 As part of the class, we wore boxing gloves and hit bags.
 I had never hit anything, not even a bag, as hard as I could.
 It made me feel fierce and it was a great workout.
 I ended up training in kajukenbo, a little bit of Muay Thai and a teeny-tiny bit of Systema.
 And now I have a purple belt in kung fu and am a three-stripe white belt in Brazilian jiujitsu.

 Will I ever make it to black belt in either?
 Probably not.
 I’m not a natural, I’m not particularly coordinated and I’m older—but I still love it.